rakeshranjandas/blog/content/DSA/Max running time of N computers.md

 ###### A perspective
-I want to introduce a certain visualization to aid my explanation as we go further.
+I want to introduce a certain visualisation to aid my explanation as we go further.
 ```
 Imagine a grid arrangement where
 - computers c0, c1, c2 ... are rows.